backand/angular2bknd-sdk/README.md

 # angular2bknd-sdk

-Beta version - Backand SDK for Angular 2
+Backand SDK for Angular 2

+Compsatible with AngularJS 2.0.0

 ## install

-    npm install angular2bknd-sdk
+    npm install angular2bknd-sdk --save

-# Dependencies
+## Dependencies

     npm install @types/node --save-dev
     npm install @types/socket.io-client --save-dev

+## Import

+In `src/app/app.module.ts`,

+    import { BackandService } from 'angular2bknd-sdk';

+add `BackandService` to the `providers` aaray.

+In each component where you use Backand, import it:

+    import { BackandService } from 'angular2bknd-sdk';

+and then in the constructor:

+    constructor(private backandService:BackandService){}

+Use it as `this.backandService`

-## Customize for Your App
+## Set Your App Details

-In file, `app/services/backandService.ts`, in `BackandService`, set this local variables:

-    app_name:string = 'your app name';
-    signUpToken: string = 'your signup token';
-    anonymousToken: string = 'your anonymousToken token';

-## Setup of Platform

-This is done in `app.ts`,  within `platform.ready()`,

-* Are we on a mobile or desktop browser?

-      let isMobile = platform.is('mobile');
-      backandService.setIsMobile(isMobile);
+1. In `src/app/app.component.ts`:

+        this.backandService.setAppName('your app name');
+        this.backandService.setSignUpToken('your backand signup token');
+        this.backandService.setAnonymousToken('your backand anonymous token');

-* Do we call signup if we tried to sign in via a social networkm and the user is not signed up for the app?
+2. Do we call signup if we tried to sign in via a social network, and the user is not signed up for the app? (true by defaule)

-    backandService.setRunSignupAfterErrorInSigninSocial(true);
+        this.backandService.setRunSignupAfterErrorInSigninSocial(true);

+## Mobile

+In `src/app/app.component.ts`:

+    this.backandService.setIsMobile(true);

 ## CRUD

-To fetch, create, and filter rows, from an object, say `stuff`, modify the `url` used in these functions:
+To fetch, create, and filter rows, from an object, say `stuff`, the CRUD functions in BackandService, should receive `'stuff'` as their first argument

     getItems
     filterItems
     postItem

-replacing `todo` with the name of your object, `stuff`

 ## Social Signup

 The app opens a dialog supplied by the social network.

-## In App

-### Facebook

-Use the Facebook Connect plugin to obtain access to the native FB application on iOS and Android.

-Install it with:

-    ionic plugin add cordova-plugin-facebook4 --save --variable APP_ID="<Facebook APP ID>" --variable APP_NAME="<Facebook APP NAME>"

-Use `BackandService` function `inappSocial`

 ## Socket Service

-1. Add to `package.json` the dependency,

-    "socket.io-client": "^1.4.8"

-Add to `typings.json` the global dependencies:

-    "node": "registry:dt/node#6.0.0+20160514165920",
-    "socket.io-client": "registry:dt/socket.io-client#1.4.4+20160317120654"

-2. Install dependencies

-  npm install
-  typings install

-3. To login via socket call `BackandService.loginSocket`

-4. To logout from socket call `BackandService.logoutSocket`
+* Socket login and logout are done automatially as part of the login and logout calls, respectively.

-5. To subscribe to event `items_updated` from server side via sockets, call `BackandService.susbcribeSocket` and in your controller, subscribe with,
+I* To subscribe to event `items_updated` from server side via sockets, call `this.backandService.susbcribeSocket` and in your controller, subscribe with,

     this.backandService.subscribeSocket('items_updated')
       .subscribe(